 The following changes occur in this phase:

-- The sister chromatids migrate towards the poles due to shortening of spindle fibres attached to the centromeres.
-In this case, the sister chromatids are pulled apart by the mitotic spindle which pulls one chromatid to one pole and the other chromatid to the opposite pole.
+3. The sister chromatids migrate towards the poles due to shortening of spindle fibres attached to the centromeres.
+Separation of the sister chromatids occurs by the action of pulling of mitotic spindle.
+In this case, one chromatid goes to one pole while other chromatid to the opposite pole by the action of spindle.

-- Pulling causes the shape of chromosomes.
+4. Pulling of spindle causes the shape of chromosomes.
 In this case, chromosomes look like v (metacentric), J (acrocentric) or L (submetacentric) shape.

 It is the 4th or last stage of mitosis in which the chromosomes uncoil and become surrounded by new nuclear envelopes.
 This stage begins at the end of the polar migration of the daughter chromosomes.
 The following changes occur in this phase: